 Identity Domain Name, User Name, and Password

-After Oracle creates your account, you'll receive an email that contains your identity domain name, user name, and password for your Oracle Storage Cloud Service account.
+After Oracle creates your account, you'll receive an email that contains the identity domain, your user name, and password for your Oracle Storage Cloud Service instance.

 If you can't find this email or didn't receive it, then contact your service administrator.